janlee580/budget-tracker/README.md

 # Budget Tracker App

-A comprehensive, offline-first budget tracking application built with Flutter.
+A comprehensive, user-friendly budget tracking application built with Flutter.
 It allows users to effortlessly record their daily income, expenses, and savings, manage their transaction history, and gain powerful insights into their financial habits through a clean and intuitive user interface.

 ## Features